Educators

 Know the five steps to deal with a bully

-Review video from Grade 5
+Review Power Point from Grade 5

 Fire happens while babysitting